Last updated on May 13th, 2023.

 I know 40 square miles doesn’t sound like much, but the area between Earlsferry and Kingsbarns has more than enough going on to keep visitors entertained for a full 2-3 day trip.

-Rather than just list a bunch of random attractions, I’ll list each coastal village of the East Neuk of Fife in the following section, working from south to north following the Fife Coastal Trail.
+Rather than just list a bunch of random attractions, I’ll include the nicest East Neuk fishing villages in the following section, working from south to north following the Fife coastal trail.

 Elie and Earlsferry